Georgetown-University-Libraries/testManifests/PITCHME.md

 - [EAD with Item Level Metadata](http://universalviewer.io/uv.html?manifest=https://raw.githubusercontent.com/Georgetown-University-Libraries/testManifests/master/ead.json)
   - This manifest was generated from an Archivist Toolkit EAD file
   - The last 2 items in the manifest contain real images
+  - The remaining items are linked to a placeholder image

 ---?image=slideshow/Slide5.JPG